mineprogramming/innercore-docs/documentation/static-pages/abilities.md

 ```

 ### DOORS_AND_SWITCHES
-Whether the player can operate doors, levers, etc
+Whether the player can operate doors, levers, etc.
 ```js
 Native.PlayerAbility.DOORS_AND_SWITCHES = true
 ```